Older Women, Gender-Based Violence and Femicide in Ontario

 Compared to younger survivors, older women:

--are less likely to report both sexual and intimate partner violence
+- are less likely to report both sexual and intimate partner violence

--have unique risk factors related to lethality and escalation of violence
+- have unique risk factors related to lethality and escalation of violence

--experience additional barriers to accessing supports and services
+- experience additional barriers to accessing supports and services

 Femicide rates against older women are on the rise and the pandemic has resulted in new and increased challenges for service providers and community members providing support, service and care.
-An overview of femicide of older women in Ontario and high-risk factors which may indicate a risk of lethality (death) will be provided.
+An overview of femicide of older women in Ontario and high-risk factors which may indicate a risk of lethality (death) was provided.

-Communications & Resource Coordinator, Ontario Association of Interval and Transition Houses (OAITH)
+Presenter: Amber Wardell, Communications & Resource Coordinator, Ontario Association of Interval and Transition Houses (OAITH)